d052057/StandaloneAngularTemplate/StandaloneAngularTemplate.client/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## How to add template to VS2022:
+## to uninstall existing template
+dotnet new uninstall standaloneangulartemplate

+## to install new template to a folder of a project - make sure you to type '.'

+dotnet new install .

+## to clone the template to a new project

+dotnet new standalone-angular -o <your NewProject>